-Oncorus’s armed oHSV selectively infects and replicates in tumor cells, eventually causing tumor cell lysis.
-Upon lysis, multiple “personalized” tumor antigens and therapeutic immune modulatory payloads are released into the local environment.
-Neoantigens and immune payloads stimulate and recruit immune cells to destroy local and distant tumors, resulting in a highly effective cancer therapeutic treatment.
+Oncorus' armed OVs infect and conditionally replicate in tumor cells, resulting in tumor cell lysis.
+Upon lysis, multiple tumor antigens and therapeutic immune modulatory payloads are released into the local environment.
+Tumor antigens and immune payloads stimulate and recruit immune cells to destroy tumor and distant metastasis, resulting in a highly effective cancer therapy.

 Harnessing the full potential of OVs developing best-in-class next-gen OVs.
 Oncorus' platform incorporates multiple innovative modifications to enhance enhance efficacy while maintaining safety.

 Oncorus' innovative miR-attenuation strategy enables robust viral replication in tumor cells, while preventing replication in healthy normal tissue.